delphix/delphix-ibm-cloud-schematics/README.md

 - The given VPC must have at least one subnet IP address unassigned - the F5-BIGIP VSI will be assigned a IP Address from the user provided subnet as an input.
 - Delphix software deployment requirements are detailed in [Delphix documentation](https://docs.delphix.com).

+#### Dependencies
+Before you can apply the template in IBM Cloud, complete the following steps.

+1. Ensure that you have the following permissions in IBM Cloud Identity and Access Management:
+- Manager service access role for IBM Cloud Schematics
+- Operator platform role for VPC Infrastructure
+2. Ensure the following resources exist in your VPC Gen 2 environment
+- VPC
+- SSH Key
+- VPC has a subnet

 ### Required system resources
 To run the software, the following system resources are required:
 1. Instance profile: Delphix recommends the memory profiles for your VPC environment.